Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

 While an IRS tax liability starts as unsecured debt, the IRS can file a federal tax lien against a taxpayer’s property to secure the debt.
 A tax lien creates a legal claim against the property, giving the IRS the right to seize and sell it if the taxes remain unpaid.
 Even with a filed tax lien, the entire tax debt is not transformed into secured debt, but the lien does give the IRS a specific interest in that specific property.

-The services I provide relate solely to tax debts.
+The IRS tax help services I provide relate solely to tax debts.
 All references on this website are related to the resolution of federal or state tax liabilities.
 If you have other secured and unsecured debts, such as credit cards or personal loans, help is available.
 There are numerous attorneys and specialized debt-resolution companies to address those liabilities.

 Do your homework before selecting a firm to represent you!